Hotels near CTC Fields

 Which hotels near CTC Fields have suites or extra space?

-Which hotels near CTC Fields have an in-room kitchen or kitchenette?
+Which hotels near CTC Fields have a full in-room kitchen?

 Ready to book near CTC Fields?